salmer/CppDeveloperRoadmap/tools/mapgen/README.md

   (see the Hints section).
 - **ZH content drift.** ZH lacks two nodes EN has (`n922`, `n923`); they fall back to id text until ZH gains them.
-- **Platform.** Windows-only (System.Drawing + draw.io CLI).
-Metrics use `Microsoft YaHei`
+- **Metrics font.** Text is measured with Pillow using `Microsoft YaHei` (Latin+Cyrillic+CJK;
-  (Latin+Cyrillic+CJK) while the hand maps use Helvetica for Latin, so generated widths aren't pixel-identical to the originals.
+  falls back to Noto CJK) while draw.io renders Latin in Helvetica, so generated widths aren't pixel-identical to what draw.io lays out — mapcheck's relative margin absorbs the difference.
+  The draw.io CLI path defaults to the Windows install; pass `--drawio-cli` elsewhere.

 See [AGENTS.md](../../AGENTS.md) for the map conventions this tool mirrors (row pitch, stage-frame title band, gate/hub-x, colour legend).